 “We gonna jam?”
 I demand, sick of being their object of derision.

 “Yeah.
 Let’s do it.
 Our equipment’s in a storage unit nearby.
-We jam there as long as it’s daytime.”
+We jam there as long as it’s daylight.”

 “What ‘bout the coke?” the bassist Ron Blair demands.
 Bass players have their priorities.

-Belushi dumps a pile of coke on the table and the adults in the room (everyone but me) go at it until it’s gone.
+Belushi dumps a pile of coke on the table.
+The adults in the room (everyone but me) go at it until it’s gone.
 We’re ready to fly.

 “Perfect,” Tom pronounces when he sees my convertible Rent-a-Wreck.
 Their van has been on its last legs for years.
 I take the keys from Belushi and chauffeur five crazed musicians and a TV comedian to the local storage facility.
 It’s the Heartbreakers’ practice studio, barely sound-proofed with egg cartons.
 An extension cord provides power from the facility’s outlet.